Widex Hearing Aid Reviews

 Dr. Brad Ingrao, Audiologist Read About Our Panel of Experts

 Widex began making hearing aids in 1956 with a sleek, chrome-cased design.
-I fit my first Widex aids during graduate school and have continued to use them in my clinical practice for both my specialty patients and folks with more typical listening needs.
+I fit my first Widex aids during graduate school and continued using them in my clinical practice for specialty patients and folks with more typical listening needs.

 Over the years, I've taken advantage of Widex's out-of-the-box thinking for some special populations.
 In 2012, I fit a private security guard with Widex completely-in-canal (CIC) hearing aids.
 Using a small remote control, he could point the microphones right, left, front, back, or all around.
 This allowed him to hear his client, colleagues, and monitor the environment.